-One per cent for China issue, while jobs, development topped issues in Bihar
+1% cent for China issue, while jobs, development topped issues in Bihar

 New Delhi, Nov 07: The India Today Axis My India exit polls have said that jobs and development were the top agenda.